* U.S. to sell $20 billion 10-year notes at 1 p.m. EDT

 lower in yields," said Justin Lederer, Treasury strategist at

 North Korean state media warned on Tuesday of a nuclear

-attack on the United States in retaliation of any signs of U.S.
+attack on the United States in retaliation to any signs of U.S.

 aggression amid worries about North Korea's advancing weapons